It might not be as hard as you may initially think to qualify for down payment assistance (DPA) grant programs.

 What is Mortgage Down Payment Assistance?

 Down payment assistance programs are available through state Housing Finance Authorities (HFAs) with the goal of making homeownership more accessible.
+Some DPA programs are available nationwide, like the National Homebuyers Fund and Chenoa Fund programs.

-These programs vary from state to state, but they typically offer assistance in the form of a grant, forgivable loan, or low-interest loan.
+Each DPA program varies, but they typically offer assistance in the form of a grant, forgivable loan, or low-interest loan.
 Some provide a flat-rate amount of assistance while others offer a percentage of the total purchase price (usually 3-5% up to a certain dollar amount).

 Requirements for Down Payment Assistance